The F Word (South Park): Theme

-"The F Word" advocates a philosophy that language is malleable and ever-changing, and that the idea of taboo words are only assigned their stigma because society allows them to become so.
+"The F Word" celebrates the fact that language is malleable and ever-changing, and that the idea of taboo words are only assigned their stigma because society allows them to become so.
 The word fag is used casually and extremely frequently by the characters throughout the episode.

 Following the episode's original airing, the Gay & Lesbian Alliance Against Defamation (GLAAD) released a statement stating that "Though the writers of South Park attempted to craft a commentary on the shifting meaning of words, the fact of the matter is that the F-word is and remains a hateful slur...".
 In their statement, GLAAD emphasized that fag remains a charged and serious slur, even as the public increasingly uses it as a benign insult.
 Additionally, GLAAD said "The F Word" still reinforced the usage of the word fag as a means of insulting others, despite its altered meaning.
 GLAAD encouraged people to contact the show's creators and Comedy Central to share personal stories of the negative impact of hearing the slur in their life.
-Comedy Central initially stated that they "appreciated GLAAD's concerns", and press representative stated that the network would speak further.
+Comedy Central initially stated that they "appreciated GLAAD's concerns", and a press representative stated that the network would speak further.
 On Nov.
-6th they issued the following statement:
+6 they issued the following statement:

 Cultural references

 "The F Word" makes prominent use of Harley-Davidson, the largest motorcycle manufacturing company in the United States.
 Also featured in the episode is Emmanuel Lewis, a former child actor who is portrayed as the head editor of the dictionary.
 This is a reference to Webster's Dictionary and Lewis' most famous role, the title character in the sitcom, Webster.
 During one scene, a television reporter repeatedly refers to a Harley biker as a fag until he attacks the camera.
 This is a reference to an on-air confrontation between NFL quarterback Jim Everett and sports talk show host Jim Rome, whom Everett attacked during a Talk2 interview.

 In the scene where Emmanuel Lewis arrives at South Park, the music played by the orchestra is Pomp & Circumstance March No. 1 in D Major by Sir Edward Elgar.

 In the scene where the Harley riders drive past the church, Father Maxi holds up a sign that says "God hates fags".
-This a reference to Westboro Baptist Church, who frequently uses the phrase on signs at their protests.
+This is a reference to Westboro Baptist Church, who frequently uses the phrase on signs at their protests.